ecavan/Markov_Modelling/README.md

 A[1st and mid] -- QB sack --> B(2nd and long) -- incomplete pass --> C(3rd and long) -- run play --> D(4th and mid) -- punt --> E[Change of Possession]
 ```

 For our clustering algorithm we also diverge from Schulte's paper.
+Whereas Schulte's affinity propagation algorithm doesn't assume an initial cluster number- our KMeans algorithm does need to have a number of clusters specificied a priori.
+We dealt with this by running the algorithm thousands of times using different pre-specified cluster numbers and picking the iteration where the algorithm has the smallest error.

 # KMeans

+For our

 # Markov Model